aakash17kc/ContentServer/Production.md

     * We can implement event-driver architecture using Kafka Topics/AWS SNS/AWS SQS to communicate between services.
     * The flow would be as below
         * User invokes /post
-        * The ContentServer app creates the post entity, uploads original image to S3 and publishes on a Kafka Topic A.
+        * The ContentServer app creates the post entity, uploads  image to S3 and publishes file urls on a Kafka Topic A.
         * The ImageProcessing service listens to the Kafka Topic A, gets the file urls from the topic, processes the image and uploads to S3.
         * After completion, the ImageProcessing service publishes the processed image url to another Kafka Topic B, on which the ContentServer has subscribed
         * The ContentServer receives the event and updates the post entity with the processed image url.